Read This First

 Prompt 1: Give a short introduction to the concept of inductive reasoning.
 Include examples.

-The central claim is this: Inductive reasoning is a method of reasoning in which the premises are viewed as supplying strong evidence for the truth of the conclusion.
+In plain terms: Inductive reasoning is a method of reasoning in which the premises are viewed as supplying strong evidence for the truth of the conclusion.

 - Inductive reasoning is widely used in everyday life, science, and research to form hypotheses and theories.